 Finding The Right Set Of Exhaust Headers

-When you make it to the point where you’re ready to upgrade to either long tube or shorty headers, it’s important to do your research beforehand to make sure you’re picking up the right part.
+When you make it to the point where you’re ready to upgrade your Mustang's headers, it’s important to do your research beforehand to make sure you’re picking up the right part.
 In most cases, long tube headers will provide the most power benefits, while sacrificing ease of install.
 Whereas in other cases, shorty headers may sufficiently get the job done depending on what you use your Mustang for on a daily basis.
 In this article, we’ll explain the pros and cons of both.

 If you’re at the point in your Mustang build where you’ve already exhausted (pun intended) all of your options for basic bolt-ons, then it could be time to upgrade to a set of shorty or long tube headers.
 Basic bolt-ons typically include a cold air intake, cat back exhaust and a tune to support those changes to your engine.
 The idea is to allow your engine to breathe better in both air entering the engine through the cold air intake, and exiting through the exhaust system.